danyeka/CH2-PS139/ML/README.md

 ## Dataset
 We collect images of Indonesian spices and non-spices using web scraping with the bing_image_downloader library, searching on various free platforms, and manually taking photos of the spices.
 After collecting the data, we prepare the data by cleaning the images that we found not suitable for our model, such as deleting and cropping images that can still be used.

-We have 25 classes in total:
+Kita memiliki total 25 kelas:

 1. adas
 2. andaliman
 3. asam_jawa
 4. biji_ketumbar
 5. bunga_lawang
 6. cengkeh
 7. daun_ketumbar
 8. daun_salam
 9. jahe
 10. jinten
 11. kapulaga
 12. kayu_manis
 13. kayu_secang
 14. kemiri
 15. kemukus
 16. kencur
 17. kluwek
 18. kunyit
 19. lada
 20. lengkuas
 21. pala
 22. saffron
 23. serai
 24. vanili
 25. wijen

 ### Link to dataset